kayshcache/coder-assessment-1/README.md

 ##### Identify - the problem it will solve
 It will automate some of the most rudimentary browser-based inspection and information gathering techniques of ethical hackers during their initial analysis of a web application.
 ##### Identify - the target audience
-Cyber security analysts who are working in the unix terminal, grepping, vimming, and bashing data for reports with the intent of later performing deeper analysis of client web services.
+Cyber security analysts who are working in the Unix terminal, grepping, vimming, and bashing data for reports with the intent of later performing deeper analysis of client web services.
 ##### Explain - how a user will use it
 ## Features
 100 words each
 - feature 1: User can provide URL as CLI argument
 - feature 2: User can specify whether to output results to a file with an option flag
 - feature 3: User can choose what they want to 'lacerate' from the website.
-- additional features: native-unix
+- additional features: native-Unix like running; light-weight and extensible; hasman page
 ## User Interaction & Experience
 ### Outline:
-- How the user will get instructions and help from the app
+##### How the user will get instructions and help from the app
+The "-h" flag can be added to the command to get the full
 - How the user will interact and access the features
 - How will errors be handled and displayed
 ## Control Flow Diagram